Generic Name: Gentamicin (Systemic) (jen ta MYE sin)

 - Do not use longer than you have been told.
 A second infection may happen.

-- Very bad muscle problems and very bad breathing problems have happened with this medicine.
+- Very bad muscle problems and very bad breathing problems have happened with gentamicin (systemic).
 The risk of these problems may be higher if you are getting certain drugs used to put you to sleep or to relax your muscles.
 The risk is also higher if you are getting a certain type of blood transfusion.
 Talk with your doctor.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.